-Our Board's Recommendation ITEN 11.
-Election of Directors The Board and the Corporate Governance & Nominations Committee believe that the seven director nominees FOR each Director less the necessary qualifications and experiences to provide quality advice and counsel to the Company's Nominee man agement and effectively oversee the business and the long-term interests of stockholders.
-Nonniee ITEN 1 2.
-Advisory Vote to Approve Executive Compensation Company seeks a non-binding advisory vote to approve the compensation of its Named Executive Officers as ribed in the Compensation Discussion and Analysis and the Compensation Tables in this Proxy Statement. ough the vote is non-binding, the Board values stockholders' opinions, and the Compensation Committee will take FOR account the outcome of the advisory vote when making future executive compensation decisions.
-This advisory will serve as an additional tool to guide the Board and the Compensation Committee in continuing to improve the ment of the Company's executive compensation program with the interests of Ethan Allen and its stockholders and is consistent with our commitment to high standards of corporate governance and stockholder engagement.
-ITEN 1 3.
-Ratification of the Appointment of KPMG LLP as our Independent Registered Public Accounting Firm 11121 To National of the Appointment of N. IIIO LET as our independent Registered Fablic Accounting Firm The Audit Committee and the Board believe that the retention of KPMG LLP to serve as the independent registered c accounting firm for the 2021 fiscal year is in the best interests of the Company and its stockholders.
-As a matter ood corporate governance, stockholders are being asked to ratify the Audit Committee's selection of KPMG LLP as FOR dependent registered public accounting firm.
+Our Board's Recommendation ITEM 1.
+Election of Directors The Board and the Corporate Governance & Nominations Committee believe that the seven director nominees possess the necessary qualifications and experiences to provide quality advice and counsel to the Company's management and effectively oversee the business and the long-term interests of stockholders.
+FOR each Director Nominee ITEM 2.
+Advisory Vote to Approve Executive Compensation The Company seeks a non-binding advisory vote to approve the compensation of its Named Executive Officers as described in the Compensation Discussion and Analysis and the Compensation Tables in this Proxy Statement.
+Although the vote is non-binding, the Board values stockholders' opinions, and the Compensation Committee will take into account the outcome of the advisory vote when making future executive compensation decisions.
+This advisory vote will serve as an additional tool to guide the Board and the Compensation Committee in continuing to improve the alignment of the Company's executive compensation program with the interests of Ethan Allen and its stockholders and is consistent with our commitment to high standards of corporate governance and stockholder engagement.
+FOR ITEM 3.
+Ratification of the Appointment of KPMG LLP as our Independent Registered Public A ccounting Firm The Audit Committee and the Board believe that the retention of KPMG LLP to serve as the independent registered public accounting firm for the 2021 fiscal year is in the best interests of the Company and its stockholders.
+As a matter of good corporate governance, stockholders are being asked to ratify the Audit Committee's selection of KPMG LLP as its independent registered public accounting firm.
+FOR